sterner-stuff/private-wordpress-plugin-composer-provider/README.md

 ### Update `.github/workflows/update.yml`
 Next, you need to update the GitHub action configuration in `.github/workflows/update.yml`.

 Find the "Fetch" step and update the URL with your plugin's endpoint, substituting in the secret you configured in the previous step for any sensitive information.
-For example, ACF Pro might end up looking like this:
+For example, TEC Pro might end up looking like this:

 ```
 # Fetch latest version
 - name: Fetch
-run: wget 'https://connect.advancedcustomfields.com/index.php?a=download&p=pro&k=${{secrets.ACF_PRO_LICENSE}}' -O package.zip
+run: wget 'https://pue.tri.be/api/plugins/v2/download?plugin=events-calendar-pro&key=${{secrets.TEC_KEY}}' -O package.zip
 ```

 Depending on the contents of the zip getting pulled down from the plugin's author, some moving around may be required.
-For example, if you download ACF Pro, the zip contains a directory that contains the plugin files.
+For example, if you download TEC Pro, the zip contains a directory that contains the plugin files.
 This is a common pattern, and the plugin files need to be moved up to the root directory.

 That particular pattern is enabled by default - simply configure the plugin slug (which should correspond to the nested directory's name) in the `env` section of the action:

 ```
 env:
-  PACKAGE_SLUG: advanced-custom-fields-pro
+  PACKAGE_SLUG: events-calendar-pro
 ```

 If this behavior _isn't_ desirable, comment out the "Move" step entirely.
 Tweak according to your own needs.